elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Browsers also support properties like window.innerWidth/innerHeight.
 They look like what we want, but they are not.
 If a scrollbar exists and takes up some space, clientWidth/clientHeight delivers the width/height without it (subtracts it).
 In other words, they return the width and height of the visible portion of the page that is accessible for content.
 The window.innerWidth/innerHeight properties include the scrollbar in their computation.
 Most of the time, we require the available window width.
-We should utilize documentElement.clientHeight/clientWidth to draw or place things within scrollbars (if any).
+We should utilize documentElement.clientHeight/clientWidth to draw or place things within the scrollbar (if any).
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />